K-Coll/mp2-musical-guess-quiz/README.md

   <br>

 * ### Main Quiz Area
   * This is a box that has a pink background with opacity, so the background image is visible.
 It houses the following elements: the menu controls, the question counter, the actual quiz question / lyrics, the answer options to choose from and the next button.
-The questions are shuffled and presented in a different order each time you start the quiz.
+There is a bank of 20 questions, but the quiz only pulls through 10 questions at a time for each quiz.
+There is also a shuffle feature, so the order of the questions is different each time.
+This provides variety for the users so the don't get bored if they want to play again.
 It also displays the results of the quiz once it is completed and the play again button.
 User Stories covered: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
 There are mutliple screenshots to show case this, which is why I've used the toggle option below:

   <details><summary>Menu Controls</summary>
   <img src="assets/docs/features/feature-menu-controls.png">